writethedocs/www/docs/blog/write-the-docs-gets-you-a-job.rst

 ------------

 Both of these initiatives are new this year.
-We're still experimenting with how to make them valuable for everyone involved, so if you have any feedback we'd love to hear it!
+We're still experimenting with how to make them valuable for everyone involved.

-You
+If you have any specific changes that we could make, you can email us at jobs@writethedocs.org with suggestions.